-Eric's interest in Family Medicine was born during his Teach for America service as high school chemistry teacher in a rural border-town of south Texas.
+Eric's interest in Family Medicine was born during his Teach for America service as a high school chemistry teacher in a rural border-town of south Texas.
 This experience launched him into a desire to serve those in need, in free clinics from Oklahoma to Tennessee.
 During medical school, Eric was active in several service and student leadership organizations, including the Student Executive Board, Curriculum Subcommittee, and Admissions Subcommittee.
 He served as the President of the Native American Students' Association, and took leadership positions in the Multicultural Students Organization and Family Medicine Interest Group.
 He was awarded the Indian Health Services Scholarship, the Choctaw Nation Higher Education Scholarship, and the Segal AmeriCorps Educations Award.
-He speak English, Spanish, and basic Persian.
+He speaks English, Spanish, and basic Persian.

 Geraldine MalanaMedical School: A.T.
 Still University

 During medical school, Geraldine was active in several volunteer opportunities focusing on the immigrant populations in her community.
 For her service and academics, Geraldine was nominated for the Osteopathic Student of the Year for three consecutive years, and was awarded the distinction during her 2nd year in medical school.
 She is a member of Omega Beta Iota, the National Osteopathic Political Action Honor Society, and served as the Minority Affairs National Officer for the Student Osteopathic Medical Association, among other local, regional, and national leadership positions.
 She spent the last two years of her medical school training working at a community health center in Brooklyn, NY in order to focus on primary care and immigrant health.
 Geraldine speaks both English and Spanish.

 Ray MendezMedical School: Loyola University Chicago- Stritch School of Medicine